EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

 in which the value ``prev\_level`` is depending on the type of the previous operational (``t_{prev}``) and investment period (``t_{inv,prev}``) (as well as the previous representative period (``t_{rp,prev}``)).
 It is calculated through the function `previous_level`.

-In the case of hydropower node, we can distinguish the following cases:
+In the case of battery nodes, we can distinguish the following cases:

 1. The first operational period in the first representative period in any investment period (given by ``typeof(t_{prev}) = typeof(t_{rp, prev})`` and ``typeof(t_{inv,prev}) = NothingPeriod``).
    In this situation, we can distinguish three cases, the time structure does not include representative periods: